matteocargnelutti/netlify-functions-session-cookie/README.md

 }
 ```

 You may instead use the `clearSession()` function to do so.
-This function takes a `context` object as an argument.
+This function takes the Netlify Functions handler `context` object as an argument.

 ```javascript
 const { withSession, getSession, clearSession } = require('netlify-functions-session-cookie');